Ancient wonders abound in South Tyrol. But only Abbazia di Novacella can stake the claim as one of the oldest operating

 As we walked on, Elias explained why the wines of Abbazia di Novacella are celebrated for their excellent expression of the variety’s individual location.
 Novacella continuously cultivates these characteristics thanks to its long-standing principle: “it’s better to have less but good”.

 Following this tenet has guided Abbazia di Novacella through the centuries.
 But it’s not the only principle contributing to the winery’s success in making wines with great character year after year.
 Abbazia di Novacella also achieves award-winning quality by allowing its winemakers to embrace change as much as tradition.

 Mastering the Fruit of the Vine

 During the Middle Ages, Abbazia di Novacella monks mainly produced red wine.
 But at the turn of the 20th century that all changed.
 They began planting white grape varieties around the abbey.
 The winemakers found the large temperature swings between day and night along with the fertile glacial moraine soil much better suited for producing mineral-rich, aromatic whites.

 Today, the abbey’s vineyards give rise to seven different white wines: Sylvaner, Müller-Thurgau, Kerner, Grüner Veltliner, Pinot Grigio, Riesling and Gewürztraminer.
 Red wines still comprise part of Abbazia di Novacella’s portfolio.
 However, the red varieties now come from vineyards the abbey owns further south near Bolzano and Girlan.
 These yield Pinot Noir, Lagrein, Schiava and Moscato Rosa.

-We wandered on until overlooking the historical gardens of Abbazia di Novacella.
+We wandered on until reaching the historical gardens of Abbazia di Novacella.
 Below us lay a kaleidoscope of flower beds and plants dotted among manicured greenery.
 The gardens, we discovered, possess ginkgo trees, a redwood and nearly a hundred herb varieties.
 Strolling through it undoubtedly invites moments of pure serenity.

 One with the Mountain

 Next, we walked up to a plot of land supporting virgin vines.
 Elias pointed out that underneath all the fresh earth was their new winery production facility.
 Out of solemn respect for preserving the historical character of the monastery, Abbazia di Novacella expanded its operation by tunneling beneath the slope.
 Upon finishing construction, one meter of soil was spread over the roof for planting vines.
 Harvesting the first vintage is expected in three years.